 Let’s Talk About Water!

-One important thing to us no matter where I live is good, clean water.
+One important thing to us no matter where we live is good, clean water.
 I do not want to buy and carry around water bottles, plus they fill up our landfills, and to be honest, I’ve never drank out of a water bottle where the water doesn’t taste like plastic to me.
 Our drinking water is filtered 4 times before we drink it, and it’s so good.
-Our shower and dishwater is filtered 3 times.
+Our shower and dishwater are filtered 3 times.
 Here’s a picture of our filters the last time we changed them (our drinking water filter is a ceramic filter that doesn’t require changing very often, but instead, only a cleaning).
 Below are two pictures.
 Brand new filters, and ours after just 90 days in RV parks.
 You can definitely see that the 2nd filter did such a great job that you can hardly see the 3rd one even needed to be changed (but we did).
 But gross, right?

 We do not have a water softening system in our RV, and because the water is so clean when we shower, I find that it’s almost better than having a water softener system installed.